-Probate, estate planning, and intestacy law is governed by the states.
+Probate, estate planning, and intestacy law are governed by the states.
 What may be legal in your state may not be legal in neighboring states.
-If your estate looks like it may be complicated, whether it's due to the estate's size, the type of assets your estate will have, or the number of potential heirs you have, it's best to consult with a local estate planning attorney.
-Start now with a free case review.
+If your estate looks like it may be complicated, whether it's due to its size, the type of assets your estate will have, or the number of potential heirs, it's best to consult with a local probate and estate administration attorney to get personalized help with planning your estate.